BlockHorizons/BlockSniper/README.md

 # BlockSniper
 An innovative new world editing tool, made for PocketMine-MP: An MCPE server software written in PHP.
+Worlds can be easily edited using a Golden Carrot.

 ## Development!
 BlockSniper is currently under heavy development.
 Stable releases will be drafted at [Releases](https://github.com/Sandertv/BlockSniper/releases).